shogunatealex/udacity-project-2/README.md

 This is a project used to test knowledge of the redux framework.
 The application runs on a react redux frontend and a simple backend used to mimic a basic backend for testing purposes.
 You will be able to choose a user and answer polls as well as see the results of those polls.
 You can also logout and log back in as a different user.
 It's important to note that this is not a persistant database.
 Any refreshes will refresh the "server" on the backend file.
 So make sure to use the links in the app to keep the information persistant while testing.

+# Installation

+This app is quite easy to run.
+1. Just clone it into onto your computer.
+2. cd into the directory
+3. run : `yarn install`
+4. run : `yarn start`

+The app should pop up in your browser.

+NOTE: you can replace yarn with npm and it should work the same.

 ## Data

 There are two types of objects stored in our database: